Dual Degree: Master of Planning / Master of Public Health

 - Other Electives – 4 units

-All students admitted into the dual degree program must complete all requirements for each program.
+Students admitted to the dual degree program must complete all requirements for each program.